-We believe that the greatest opportunity for positive change in our industry can often only be realised through widespread uptake of a common set of standards, across the whole value chain regardless of the baseline conditions that exist in each participating company.
-The COP is the best practice global standard on responsible practices for the jewellery and watch industry, and is aligned with internationally recognised frameworks34, responding to current and emerging risks.
+A widespread uptake of a common set of standards across the whole value chain The greatest opportunity for positive change in our industry can only be realised through widespread uptake of a common set of standards, across the whole value chain regardless of the baseline conditions.
+The COP is the global standard on responsible practices for the jewellery and watch industry, and is aligned with internationally recognised frameworks34.

-Subject to the necessary due diligence, RJC supports and engages with companies that are looking to start their journey of responsibility.
-As members, we provide them with the necessary guidance, tools and support to empower them to implement the standard and effect change in their own operations and value chains.
-Recognising the SMEs (small and medium sized enterprises) who represent a significant proportion of the industry and RJC membership are resource constrained, we are committed to ensuring that our guidance and tools are simplified to improve the ease of implementation of responsible practices within their businesses.
-Members also have the opportunity to learn about best practices and solutions to shared challenges from peers and industry leaders, through events hosted and facilitated by RJC.
+Peer to peer learning and solutions to shared challenges RJC supports and engages with companies that are looking to start their journey of responsibility.
+We provide them with the necessary guidance and tools to implement the standard and effect change in their own value chains.
+Members also have the opportunity to learn about best practices and solutions to shared challenges from peers and industry leaders, through events facilitated by RJC.